Agrippina the Younger: Return from exile

-In the first years of Claudius' reign, Claudius was married to the infamous Empress Valeria Messalina.
-Although Agrippina was very influential, she kept a very low profile and stayed away from the imperial palace and the court of the emperor.
-Messalina was Agrippina's second paternal cousin.
-Among the victims of Messalina's intrigues were Agrippina's surviving sister Livilla, who was charged with having adultery with Seneca the Younger.
-Seneca was later called back from exile to be a tutor to Nero.
+During the first years his reign, Claudius was married to the Empress Valeria Messalina.
+Messalina was Agrippina's paternal second cousin.
+Among the victims of Messalina's intrigues were Agrippina's surviving sister Livilla, who was charged with adultery with Seneca the Younger.
+Although Agrippina was very influential at this time, she kept a low profile and stayed away from the imperial palace and the court of the emperor.

 Messalina considered Agrippina's son a threat to her son's position and sent assassins to strangle Lucius during his siesta.
-The assassins left after they saw a snake beneath Lucius' pillow, considering it as bad omen.
-It was, however, only a sloughed-off snake-skin in his bed, near his pillow.
-By Agrippina's order, the serpent's skin was enclosed in a bracelet that the young Nero wore on his right arm.
+The assassins left after they saw a snake beneath Lucius' pillow, considering it a bad omen.
+It was, however, only a sloughed-off snake-skin.
+By Agrippina's order, the serpent's skin was enclosed in a bracelet that the young Lucius wore on his right arm.

-In 47, Crispus died, and at his funeral, the rumour spread around that Agrippina poisoned Crispus to gain his estate.
+In AD 47, Crispus died.
+At his funeral, a rumour spread that Agrippina had poisoned Crispus to gain his estate.
 After being widowed a second time, Agrippina was left very wealthy.
-Later that year at the Secular Games, at the performance of the Troy Pageant, Messalina attended the event with her son Britannicus.
-Agrippina was also present with Lucius.
+Later that year, Messalina and Britannicus attended the performance of the Troy Pageant at the Secular Games, where Agrippina was also present with Lucius.
 Agrippina and Lucius received greater applause from the audience than Messalina and Britannicus did.
-Many people began to show pity and sympathy to Agrippina, due to the unfortunate circumstances in her life.
+Many people began to show pity and sympathy to Agrippina, due to the unfortunate circumstances of her life.